MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 ### Non-Q# `dotnet run` options

-As we briefly mentioned above with the `--project` option, the [`dotnet run` command](/dotnet/core/tools/dotnet-run) also accepts options unrelated to the Q# callable arguments.
+As it is briefly mentioned above with the `--project` option, the [`dotnet run` command](/dotnet/core/tools/dotnet-run) also accepts options unrelated to the Q# callable arguments.
 If providing both kinds of options, the `dotnet`-specific options must be provided first, followed by a delimeter `--`, and then the Q#-specific options.
 For example, specifying a path along with a number qubits for the operation above would be run via `dotnet run --project <PATH> -- -n <n>`.

 ## Q# with host programs

-With our Q# file in hand, an alternative to calling an operation or function directly from the command prompt is to use a *host program* in another classical language.
+With the Q# file in hand, an alternative to calling an operation or function directly from the command prompt is to use a *host program* in another classical language.
 Specifically, this can be done with either Python or a .NET language such as C# or F# (for the sake of brevity we will only detail C# here).
 A little more setup is required to enable the interoperability, but those details can be found in the [install guides](xref:microsoft.quantum.install-qdk.overview).